What is Product Lifecycle Management (PLM)?

 • Recycle

 Any product has a limitation and it can work for a certain period of time.
-Over a period of time, some parts of the product get’s worn out or the product stops giving the required efficiency, and servicing a product won’t resolve the issue.
+Over a period of time, some parts of the product get worn out or the product stops giving the required efficiency, and servicing a product won’t resolve the issue.
 In this case, it’s better to get a new part.
 In this situation, an organization may take back existing products and recycle them for reuse.

 • Disposal

 This is the very last stage of any product.
-In this stage, the product retires from its service and it will no longer available for use.
+In this stage, the product retires from its service and it will no longer be available for use.

 Types Of Data Collected During Product Life